coryshain/cdr/README.md

 Shain, Cory and Blank, Idan and Fedorenko, Evelina and Gibson, Edward and Schuler, William (2022).
 Robust effects of working memory demand during naturalistic language comprehension in language-selective cortex. _Journal of Neuroscience_.

-Shain, Cory and Schuler, William (arXiv).
-A deep learning approach to analyzing continuous-time systems. _arXiv_. [https://arxiv.org/abs/2209.12128](https://arxiv.org/abs/2209.12128)
+Shain, Cory and Schuler, William (2024).
+A deep learning approach to analyzing continuous-time systems. _Open Mind_.

-Shain, Cory and Meister, Clara and Pimentel, Tiago and Cotterell, Ryan and Levy, Roger (2023).
-Large-Scale Evidence for Logarithmic Effects of Word Predictability on Reading Time. _PsyArXiv_. [https://psyarxiv.com/4hyna/](https://psyarxiv.com/4hyna/)
+Shain, Cory and Meister, Clara and Pimentel, Tiago and Cotterell, Ryan and Levy, Roger (2024).
+Large-Scale Evidence for Logarithmic Effects of Word Predictability on Reading Time. _PNAS_.

-Shain, Cory (2023).
-Word frequency and predictability dissociate in naturalistic reading. _PsyArXiv_.
+Shain, Cory (2024).
+Word frequency and predictability dissociate in naturalistic reading. _Open Mind_.